darinz/DL/10_Advanced_Architectures/05_few_shot_learning.md

 \hat{y} = \underset{c}{\mathrm{argmin}}\; d(f_\phi(\mathbf{x}), \mathbf{p}_c)
 ```
 where $`d(\cdot, \cdot)`$ is a distance metric (e.g., Euclidean).

+> **Try it yourself!** Visualize the learned embedding space with t-SNE or PCA.
+Do examples from the same class cluster together?

 **Python Example: Prototypical Networks**
 ```python